 -An excerpt from my journal.
 Written the morning after Twin Peaks ended

-I sit in the darkness of my bedroom staring at the posters I have on the back of my bedroom door wondering if I’d get to sleep that night.
-Sometimes I’d get peace, but on occasion the door would crack open and monsters would come inside.
-That’s how I internalized it at a young age, but when I grew up I had the knowledge to put it into words: incest.
+I sit in the darkness of my bedroom, staring at posters I have plastered all over my walls, looking at the door and wondering if I’d get to sleep that night.
+Sometimes I’d get peace, but sometimes the door would crack open and monsters would come inside.
+That’s how I internalized what was happening to me when I was younger, but when I grew up I had the knowledge to put it into words: incest.
 My father knew that I was feminine.
 He knew before anyone else.
 In an attempt to curb my own fascination with things like dresses and makeup he would come into my room, abuse me and mutter things like “this is what happens to women.
 Do you want this?”.
 Mourning the death of his son, and destroying his daughter.
 It was an attempt to control my body.
 It was power and dominance.
-That’s all rape is, but in addition to taking my body he took my family and my home.
+That’s all rape is, but in addition to taking my body he took my family, and my home.
 There was no sanctuary.
-A wounded animal returns to its home when they know they’re about to die, but I had no such place, because my own predator stalked in my bedroom.
-Laura Palmer is the single most important character in all of film or television for me, because she knew this too.
+A wounded animal returns to its home when they know they’re about to die, but I had no such place, because my predator stalked in my own bedroom.
+Laura Palmer is the single most important character in all of film or television for me, because she knew this feeling too.

 The soul of Laura Palmer has lingered throughout the career of David Lynch ever since her body was found wrapped in plastic on a cold shore in the sleepy town of Twin Peaks.
 She has haunted the filmmaker, much in the same way she has Special Agent Dale Cooper (Kyle McLachlan).
-Cooper, himself, being a manifestation of David Lynch’s obsession of consistently returning to Twin Peaks in the desperate hope of saving the girl who began as a corpse, and slowly evolved into a messianic image of grace.
+Cooper is a manifestation of David Lynch’s obsession to consistently return to Twin Peaks in the desperate hope of saving the girl who began as a corpse, and slowly evolved into a messianic image of grace.

 II.
 There’s Fire Where You’re Going

-David Lynch is but a single artist, and the sheer power of Laura Palmer’s presence would not shake with contextual totemic magnitude if not for the unparalleled work of Sheryl Lee within the Twin Peaksnarrative.
-Since her face was revealed in the opening moments of the pilot for Twin Peaks she has haunted the series.
-Her mere appearance was enough to shake the foundations and preconceptions of what audiences in the early 90s considered fun, kitschy, Americana.
+David Lynch is but a single artist, and the sheer power of Laura Palmer’s presence would not shake with totemic magnitude if not for the unparalleled work of Sheryl Lee in the Twin Peaks narrative.
+She has haunted the series ever since her face was revealed in the opening moments of the pilot for Twin Peaks.
+Her mere appearance was enough to rock the foundations and preconceptions of what audiences in the early 90s considered fun, kitschy, Americana.
 The series was never about its eccentricities.
 They existed on the surface as a way to lull viewers into a false sense of security.
-They would believe that within the centre of Twin Peaks, there too would be goodness, but at its heart Twin Peaks is a series about trauma, and the lingering, generational effects it can have on a personal level and a more widespread community.
+They would believe that within the centre of Twin Peaks, there too would be goodness, but at its heart Twin Peaks is a series about trauma, and the lingering, generational effects it can have on a personal level, and a more widespread community.
 Nothing within Twin Peaks exists only within itself, when we know that hidden beneath the plaid skirts, mugs of damn good coffee and cherry pie there was a dead girl, and her name was Laura Palmer.
 Sheryl Lee would be the only catalyst in which she could come to life and give this series meaning.
 Ironically, when she was given a chance to finally speak in the prequel film, Fire Walk With Me, her truth was ignored by audiences and critics alike.
 No one saw Laura Palmer.
 Not in Twin Peaks.
 Not in the film community.
 Not on planet earth.
 At her funeral her former boyfriend Bobby Briggs (Dana Ashbrook) screamed that “she was in trouble, and no one bothered to help her.
 We all killed her”.
 These words were gospel, and at the time Twin Peaks: Fire Walk with Me was considered the biggest failure of David Lynch’s career.

 The true depth of Sheryl Lee’s performance is the entire reason Fire Walk With Me resonates.
 In this film she casts a shadow in which every other actor in the work of David Lynch must stand.
-“The Girl in Trouble” being Lynch’s favourite narrative pathway, means that all the women who live within his cinematic world are torchbearers of Laura’s poor soul.
-Sheryl’s performance is mostly realized within her facial reactions and physicality within any given scene.
-Extreme close-ups are occasionally employed to amplify the sorrowful look within her eyes or the gulp that slides down her throat before saying “There wouldn’t be any angels to save you” when talking to Donna about floating in space.
+“The Girl in Trouble” being Lynch’s favourite narrative pathway, means that all the women who live in his cinematic world are torchbearers of Laura’s poor soul.
+Sheryl’s performance is mostly realized within her facial reactions and physicality.
+Extreme close-ups are occasionally employed to amplify the sorrowful look held deep in her eyes, or the gulp that slides down her throat before saying “There wouldn’t be any angels to save you” when talking to Donna about floating in space.
 Sheryl Lee plays the role with an agonizing closeness, her fragile body imbued with the realization that what’s happening to her will never stop.
 She’s too far down the rabbit hole and there’s no waking up for Alice.
 Death becomes a constant fixture within her thought process.
 In The Secret Diary of Laura Palmer Laura thinks about death as a release from her day to day violence, both self-inflicted and by others.
 Sheryl Lee took the textbook written by Jennifer Lynch and wrangled the soul of Twin Peaks away from David Lynch, Kyle McLachlan or Dale Cooper and fixated it firmly within this girl dying from incest.
-She gave Laura dexterity, life and dreams beyond the corpse she would become even in resigning herself to death, and her struggles rang true for girls like me, who experienced incest.
+She gave Laura dexterity, life and dreams beyond the corpse she would become.
+Her struggles rang true for girls like me, who experienced incest.
 Girls who burn brighter in the dark.

 And I wait, staring at the Northern Star